 Your choice of tile and countertop make the bathroom come together.
 White tub, sink and toilet are always in and if they are in good condition they won’t need replacing.
 To update the cabinetry, paint it black, chocolate, white or cream.
 Good faucets can be a focal point in the kitchen or bathroom.
 You don’t have to go high end to have a polished modern look.

 Pull it All Together with a Few Extra Touches

-Keep paint colors simple and light.
-Painting one wall in a room dark grey or another trendy color is fine but use it minimally.
-Make sure the flow of color from one room to the next is not alarming.
+Keep paint colours simple and light.
+Painting one wall in a room dark grey or another trendy colour is fine but use it minimally.
+Make sure the flow of colour from one room to the next is not alarming.